storyprotocol/documentation/docs/Concepts/royalty-module/ip-royalty-vault.md

 When an IP Asset receives revenue, it is deposited into its IP Royalty Vault.
 In order to claim revenue from this vault, you must have the associated Royalty Tokens.
 Once any address owns Royalty Tokens of a given IP Asset, it is entitled to that % (% of the total supply of Royalty Tokens owned) of any future Revenue Token (that is whitelisted) received & in the IP Royalty Vault.

+There are two ways that trigger the IP Royalty Vault deployment and make the initial Royalty Token distribution - whichever comes first:

+* IP mints a license token for the first time - the associated IP Account receives 100% of the Royalty Tokens
-Upon registering an IP Asset that is not a derivative IP Asset, the associated IP Account holds 100% of the Royalty Tokens.
+* IP registers as a derivative - the associated IP Account receives y% of the Royalty Tokens and (100-y)% is sent to the Royalty Policy contracts that are part of the IP's ancestry

 Because Royalty Tokens are ERC-20, they can be transferred like any other token.
 Thus, the IP Account could send them to someone else, or even put them up for sale on the secondary market.

 ## How Revenue Flows